notesforgrowth/notesforgrowth.github.io/_drafts/Opportunity-Score.md

 _NOTE: Ulwick normalizes the percentages to 10 instead of 100.
 I'm not sure why, but this sometimes leads to confusion as the first impulse is to normalize the 1-5 question scale to 10 (by multipliying by 2)._

+### Interpreting the results

-To interpret the results, the data is usually plotted on a graph like this one:
+To interpret the OpScore results, data is usually plotted on a graph like this one:

 <p style="text-align:center">
 <img src="/images/Opportunity-Score/OpportunityLandscape.jpg" style="width:80%;"/>
-<span class="caption">The "Opportunity Landscape".</span>
+<span class="caption">The "Opportunity Landscape".
+Data from the example was overlaid on a scan from the book.</span>
 </p>

 The graph illustrates how well customers' needs are satisfied with current solutions.
 It helps to indicate prioritization strategies for improving existing products or creating new ones.
 The _Overserved_ area suggests there is not much room for innovation and most likely way to compete there is by offering a lower-priced solution.
 On the opposite side, the _Underserved_ area indicates there are stronger opportunities to innovate as there are a lot of unsolved needs.
 People will be willing to pay more to have these needs solved.
 The upper right corner area represents needs that are important but are currently well satisfied.
 Ulwick indicate thet these are "table stakes" that should be served if one considers developing a new product for a job-to-be-done.